sass/sass/proposal/numbers.md

 is very little agreement around edge cases, and there are few spec tests exercising these cases.

-The behavior of `dart-sass` and `libsass`, the two officially "blessed" implementations at the time of writing, differ greatly with regard to numeric equality, rounding, and overflows.
+The behavior of `dart-sass` and `libsass`, the two major implementations at the time of writing, differ greatly with regard to numeric equality, rounding, and overflows.

 Additionally, this lack of definition has caused both [regressions](https://github.com/sass/dart-sass/issues/807)